 }

-The default access modifier for methods and properties is 'private'.
-This means that if you don't explicitly specify an access modifier when defining a method or property, it will be considered 'private' by default. 'private' methods and properties can only be accessed within the same class and are not accessible from outside.
+The default access modifier for methods and properties is private.
+This means they are accessible only within the same class and not from outside.

 public class MyClass